 - Indicative assessments in this unit are as follows: (1) seminars; (2) project; and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Dr Lyndon While

 - Unit rules

-- enrolment in the Master of Professional Engineering
+- enrolment in one of the following: Master of Professional Engineering (Software Engineering)

 - CITS7212 Computational Intelligence